AnnaDodson/hacktoberfest-website/README.md

 Now that Ruby is installed, installing Jekyll (and other gems) should be platform agnostic.

-- you may need to run commands prefixed by `sudo` on non-Windows environments.
+- :information_source: you may need to run commands prefixed by `sudo` on non-Windows environments.
-- You may need to logout / restart your terminal window to refresh paths.
+- :information_source: You may need to logout / restart your terminal window to refresh paths.

 Install **Jekyll** as follows, from a terminal window: